draftbit/hapi-airtable-authentication-plugin/README.md

 # Hapi Airtable Authentication Plugin

-A plugin that adds JWT-based authentication to a Hapi server, utlizing Airtable as a data store.
+A plugin that adds JWT-based authentication to a Hapi server, utilizing Airtable as a data store.
 It will trigger a callback function with a verification callback url that can be used to send an email with a "magic link" style confirmation button.

 ## Usage